Chehalis Apple flowers

 Features & Attributes

 Chehalis Apple features showy clusters of lightly-scented white flowers along the branches in mid spring, which emerge from distinctive rose flower buds.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The pointy leaves turn yellow in fall.
 The fruits are showy chartreuse apples carried in abundance in late summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 This is a deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a high maintenance plant that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;